“Don’t Talk That Way!” This simple statement can mean the difference between getting the help one needs and fading quietly into the abyss…Tweet

 But… Where does this leave the person in pain?

 Now what?
-Unfortunately, all the courage you mustered was for not and as a result, you sneak back into the shadows of silence; having your painful decision to end it reaffirmed by the words; “don’t talk that way.”
+Unfortunately, all the courage you mustered was for naught.
+And as a result, you sneak back into the shadows of silence, having your painful decision to end it reaffirmed by the words “Don’t talk that way.”
 It may even make one feel like no one cares.
-If they were feeling lonely before, they are now really feeling it now because they feel like no one cares.
-As painful as of an experience this can be, we need to advocate for ourselves.
-In my view this means resting, regrouping until one is strong enough to ask for help again.
+If they were feeling lonely before, they are now really feeling it – because they feel like no one cares.
+As painful as an experience like this can be, we need to advocate for ourselves.
+In my view this means resting and regrouping until one is strong enough to ask for help again.
 This time, seek out someone else.
 If that doesn’t work, start the cycle over.
-As Someone who is suicidal, I work off this model because I know that someone, somewhere will help… With that said, this is no easy feat to keep putting yourself through, but it has worked for me.
+As someone who is suicidal, I work off this model because I know that someone, somewhere will help… With that said, this is no easy feat to keep putting yourself through, but it has worked for me.
 Worth a try?

 Checkout The Way I Deal With Mental Pain

 For those who have been faced by someone reaching out for help, I promise you, by talking about it, you’re not going to convince them to follow through with it; it’s okay to help them.
 Below are some things to do when someone comes to you and says “I want to end it.”
 (Download)

 What’s important to remember is that it’s essential to listen.
 Don’t dismiss it and do offer to help in any way you can.
 For instance, instead of saying, “Don’t talk that way,” put aside your personal discomfort and understand that they NEED your help.
 After all, they came to because they trust that you will do the right thing.
 So, help them find the help they need: offer them a ride to the resources or to their appointments; be empathetic and kind…Your help can make the difference.